craig-mulligan/resin-plugin-hello/README.md

 ## Tutorial

 The [index.js](https://github.com/resin-io/resin-plugin-hello/blob/master/index.js) file is fully commented as a basic Resin CLI plugin development tutorial.
-Checkout this file if you want to learn to developer your first Resin CLI plugin.
+Checkout this file if you want to learn to develop your first Resin CLI plugin.

 ## Package.json